 A Westminster Hall debate on Tackling modern-day slavery is scheduled for Tuesday 9 October 2018 at 6.30pm.
-The Member leading the debate is Gareth Snell MP.
+The Member leading the debate is Gareth Snell MP.Jump to full report >>

+On 30 July 2018, the Home Office announced plans to launch an independent review of the Modern Slavery Act 2015.
+The review is being led by Frank Field MP, Maria Miller MP and Baroness Butler-Sloss.
 The aim of the Review is to understand and report on how the 2015 Act is operating in practice, how effective it is, and whether the legal framework for tackling modern slavery is fit for purpose now and in the future.
-In doing so, the Review will need to take into account any significant economic, social and technological changes since the 2015 act was passed.
+The Review is due to report to the Home Secretary before the end of March 2019.